kylejingli/EXPECTED/README.md

 </div>

 ## Code usage
-1. One can start with the toy example to understand why the proposed algorithm works.
+1. One can start with the toy example to understand how the proposed algorithm works.
 2. Adult dataset is used as a binary classification on which we also tested how the model adapts if some fairness metric is needed on downstream tasks.
 3. CIFAR-10-C and STS-B are mainly testing the efficacy of LCPS where only contributive layers are identified in an online optimization manner.

 ## Citation
-If you find this repository helpful to your study, please do not forget to cite [it].
+If you find this repository helpful to your study, please cite it.
-    @article{li2023earning,
-  title={Earning Extra Performance from Restrictive Feedbacks}, author={Li, Jing and Pan, Yuangang and Lyu, Yueming and Yao, Yinghua and Sui, Yulei and Tsang, Ivor W}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2023}, publisher={IEEE}
-}